Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/07a_Settings.md

 ![Info-log lifetime](../../Assets/Screenshots/ActindoWorkFlow/Settings/InfoLogLifetime.png "[Info-log lifetime]")

 - *Info-log lifetime (in days)*
     Enter the number of days for which the info log history should be available.
-This field is locked when the *Apply from default* toggle is active.
+This field is locked when the *Apply from default hierarchy* toggle is active.